gokul-gokz/Reinforcement_learning/index.md

 	1.Learning from trained examples provided by a supervisor.
 Classify/extraoplate.
 	2.But in learning from interaction(RL), impossible to know all possible situation/representation.

 Unsupervised Learning:<br/>

 	1.Finds patterns in the problem whereas RL learns howto maximize rewards.

 Evolutionary vs learning from value function:

-	Evolutionary: Rewards are given only at the end of the step.
+	1.Evolutionary: Rewards are given only at the end of the step.
-	Value functions: Learns from each step.
+	2.Value functions: Learns from each step.

 ## Components of RL:
 **Policy**: What action to take in state.<br/>